SarahArvidson/sarahArvidson/README.md

 ## About me

-I am a highly-committed developer in development.
 Before transitioning into tech, I earned multiple advanced degrees, worked and travelled on three different continents, and became a whitewater kayaking instructor in my spare time.
 I enjoy board games and cards, building practical tools, working on creative projects, traveling, and spending time with my dog.

 ## Featured projects